bennettpeter/leanfront-mobile/README.md

 ## Installing leanfront
 You need an Android phone or tablet.
 For TV devices see [leanfront](https://github.com/bennettpeter/leanfront).

-Leanfront is available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront).
+Leanfront will be available in the [Google Play Store](https://play.google.com/store/apps/details?id=org.mythtv.leanfront).
 Either go to play.google.com or use the play store from the android device and search for MythTV or leanfront.
 If you have previously installed an apk from google, you do not need to uninstall, the play store will upgrade it.

 ### Side Load
 Preferably use the play store or app store for installation.

-Packages are also available here, in case you cannot install from the play store: https://drive.google.com/drive/folders/1LMf7dTK_fD_e1S3S2HgB1NEPsWI0MdyB
+Packages are also available here, in case you cannot install from the play store: https://drive.google.com/drive/folders/1LMf7dTK_fD_e1S3S2HgB1NEPsWI0MdyB .
+Make sure to download the mobile version and not the TV version.

 To install a side load version you can download the apk file from the above link.
 Put it on your android device using direct download, a USB cable or another method.
 Open a file manager, select the apk file and tap on it to install.
 Alternatively you can use adb to install from a computer if you have developer mode enabled on the android device.